-CMV-linked eye infections ID'd in patients without HIVMarch 18th, 2013 in Ophthalmology
+CMV-linked eye infections ID'd in patients without HIVMarch 18, 2013 in Medicine & Health / Ophthalmology

 (HealthDay)—Cytomegalovirus (CMV)-associated posterior uveitis or panuveitis can develop in patients without HIV infection, most of whom have evidence of compromised immune function, according to a study published online March 14 in JAMA Ophthalmology.

 Kessara Pathanapitoon, M.D., Ph.D., from Chiang Mai University in Thailand, and colleagues conducted a retrospective observational study to describe the clinical manifestations and comorbidities of 18 patients (22 eyes) without HIV infection who have CMV-associated posterior uveitis or panuveitis.

 The researchers found that all patients exhibited vitreous inflammation.
 Ocular features included focal hemorrhagic retinitis and peripheral retinal necrosis; in two eyes there were no focal retinal lesions but vasculitis and vitritis were manifested.
 In 64 percent of the eyes, inflammatory reactions developed in anterior segments.
 Seventy-three percent of the eyes had retinal vasculitis, including mostly arteries.
 Eleven patients were taking immunosuppressive medications; one was diagnosed with non-Hodgkin's lymphoma three months after CMV-linked uveitis onset; one had primary immunodeficiency disorder; two had diabetes; and three had no associated systemic diseases and no evidence of immune deficiency.